josepharceneaux/ecs-stuff/app_common/common/campaign_services/README.md

 We have _delete()_ method of CampaignBase class to delete a campaign.
 This function is used to delete the campaign in following given steps.

-* Validates that current user is an owner of given campaign id and gets
+* Validates that requested campaign belongs to domain of logged-in user and gets

     * campaign object and 2) scheduled task from scheduler_service.